 The clay body is vitrified, with a very low absorption rate, which makes it ideal for outdoor products.
 It is also dense and strong, even when thin, making it possible to make items, such as teapots, lighter than is often expected with hand made pottery.

 I formulate my own slips and glazes and test them all, often.
-I do not use lead.
-All glazes used on the food surface of functional pieces are food-use safe.
+All glazes used on functional pieces are food-use safe.
 Items with coloured painting on the inside have a clear food-safe glaze over the decoration.
-The pottery can be used in the microwave and dishwasher.
-The colour will not fade or wash away.
+The pottery can be used in the microwave and dishwasher, however you may want to treat your favourite handmade pieces with the special attention of hand washing.
+The colour will not fade or wash away, but in-the-dishwasher collisions do happen.

 Read more about all things ceramic in this Victoria and Albert Museum article HERE.